Friday, October 23, 2009

 Enter Mia Sara.
 Mia plays Lilly, a princess.
 We know she's a princess because she sneaks into the home of a local couple and steals their food.
 If that wasn't enough to communicate her pedigree the peasant wife keeps calling her Princess Lilly, so there.
 When she's not stealing eats from poor people she's running around the woods with Tom Cruise who is dressed like a homeless Robin Hood.
 He can talk to the animals and climb trees and swim.
 This qualifies him as a forest boy and Lilly loves her some forest boy.

 In order to impress his lady fair, Forest boy take her to see the unicorns who are so special and so sacred that they are never to be touched.
 This being the case, it is only reasonable that Forest boy should take his under-aged girlfriend with boundary issues to see them.
 And what is the first thing she does?
 Touches the unicorn.
 It's a good thing too because Blix has been following her.
 I don't know why he follows her.
 He's got no reason to follow her, but he was so he's ready when it's time for the unicorn killing.
-With a quick shot of poisoned dart the beast goes down (which was also the headline for Rosie O'donnell's wedding)
+With a quick shot of poisoned dart the beast goes down.

 Anyway, the mutant horse is dead, the mate is captured and taken to Darkness even though he totally told them to kill both the unicorns.
 Lilly is captured as well and it is up to Forest boy, a couple of dwarves and a half-naked 12 year old to save the day.
 The long and short of it is that they infiltrate the giant tree by walking up to it, finding a entrance, and going inside.
 They meet up with one of the half-wits from Blix's party who tried to cross Darkness and was presumably destroyed but it turns out not to be so.
 Then they do the only thing they can do, they split up.
 Forest boy and 12-year-old nudist find Lilly just as she is being seduced by Darkness into being all evil and wearing a black dress (the harlot) and they hatch a plan.
 Darkness keeps telling folks about the sun being his arch-nemesis so they decide to use plates as mirrors to reflect sunlight throughout the tree, direct it down all the corridors with perfect precision and blast Darkness with a big old laser beam of sunny goodness.
 This is exactly what they do and it works exactly as described.
 Darkness is destroyed and Lilly was just pretending to be evil and is soon back in her white dress again.
 The band returns to the forest where the unicorns are restored, somehow, and all is right with the world.
 Except everyone is still stupid.